-The Ordinary Shares held as a result of any Conversion of Notes will, following Conversion, rank equally with existing Ordinary Shares.
-Accordingly, the ongoing value of any Ordinary Shares received upon Conversion will depend upon the market price of Ordinary Shares after the Mandatory Conversion Date or other date on which Notes are Converted.
+ANZ Holdings Ordinary Shares issued as a result of any Conversion of Notes will, following Conversion, rank equally with existing ANZ Holdings Ordinary Shares.
+Accordingly, the ongoing value of any ANZ Ordinary Shares received upon Conversion will depend upon the market price of ANZ Holdings Ordinary Shares after the Mandatory Conversion Date or other date on which Notes are Converted.
 That market is also subject to the factors outlined above and may also be volatile.